 Brian Ullman - Electric Guitar, Bass, Backing Vocals, Keys, Light Percussion

 Acoustic Guitar (#2, 3, 4, 9) and Kontakt Programming (#7, 8)

 Brian Yost - Drum Kit (and Didgeridoo on #4)

 Tara Hanish - Cello

-    Nate Pelfrey - Bass ("The Fall")
+Nate Pelfrey - Bass (#3)

 Mastered by Adam Boose at Cauliflower Audio, Lakewood, OH